Contents Home Map

 The main transliterations that are available do not all capture the same information.
 Those that have been collected in the interlinear file have some useful meta-data.
 This term means any descriptive data about the text, rather than the transliteration itself.
 These data, among others, identify the location in the MS of each transliterated piece of text, but also additional information.
 All transliterations in the interlinear file use the Eva transliteration alphabet, but in the 'Basic Eva' form without the special, important extensions.

-The v101 transliteration by GC is likely to be the more accurate and consistent one, but this has a less standard location identification and lacks all other meta-data.
+The v101 transliteration by GC is likely to be the most accurate and consistent one, but this has a less standard location identification and lacks all other meta-data.
 It is using a different transliteration alphabet, and for both historical and practical reasons it has not been included in the interlinear file.

 This last point is worth a small initial discussion.
 It will be addressed more fully later.
 In principle, there is no reason that all transliterations in the interlinear file should use the same transliteration alphabet.
 It should be possible to identify the alphabet used for each entry in one way or another.
 That Eva was used for all other ones lies in the fact that Eva was defined such that all existing transliterations could be converted to Eva without loss of information, and in a reversible manner.
 For that reason there was no need to maintain the original alphabets, but these alphabets can still be used.
 The same is not true for v101, and even a rendition into Eva using the extended characters is not possible without loss of information.